 Ultimately, Physical Education is about teaching us about ourselves, physically, mentally and emotionally.
-In Fit4Action, we learn this through demanding training sessions, Bootcamp (during the mid-semester school holidays) and The Ton (the final challenge at the end of semester).
+In Fit4Action, we learn this through demanding training sessions and The Ton (the final challenge at the end of semester).

 While this is one of the most demanding subjects you can do at Clonard, many past students have also said that it is one of the most rewarding.